The History of Dromore Baptist Church

 There was a site available in Mossvale, but the Church neither had the money to buy the site or build the Church.
 A friend loaned the Church £100, which was sufficient to purchase the site, and in faith they went forward.
 The Church was built for £300, and in a few years the debt was cleared.

 On Christmas day in 1932 the new Church building was opened with a conference of two meetings and this was followed by a further two meetings held on Boxing day.
-Despite the Christmas season, the building was packed on the two days.
+Despite the Christmas season, the building was packed on both days.

 The first pastor called to the Church was pastor Sam Jardine in 1936, and he laboured faithfully in the Church and in having Missions in various parts of the country.
 He received a call from the Lurgan Church and left us at the end of 1937.

-Our next Pastor was Pastor D. Hood, who arrived in 1938. much blessing was received in his two years of ministry, after which he received and accepted a call form the Bangor Church.
+Our next Pastor was Pastor D. Hood, who arrived in 1938.
+Much blessing was received in his two years of ministry, after which he received and accepted a call from the Bangor Church.

 Pastor Irvine received a call from the Dungannon Church, which he accepted, once again we were without a Pastor.

 Pastor J. Doonan accepted a call from Dromore, and laboured faithfully for three years, before he resigned from the Church.
 Shortly afterwards he received a call from a Fellowship in South Shields, from where he went to be with the Lord.

 A period of dissension followed in the Church, but after a time a special Meeting was called and as a result of this meeting, there was a uniting together again of the people.

 In 1961, a new prayer room and kitchen were built, and the entire Church building renovated at the cost of a few thousand pounds.